Matter1809/matter1809.github.io/_posts/2026-04-05-testing-if-this-works.md

 ---
-title: "testing of this works"
+title: "testing if this works"
 date: 2026-04-05
 ---

-This is my first blog post!
-I'll write random thoughts, updates, and ideas here.
+blog post thing